 Launched in 1992 as a buzzing resort - Marseille's version of Ibiza, as it was described at the time - Borély's pebble beaches have become rather run-down in recent years.
 But a facelift is currently underway.
 It's now mainly family-oriented.

 Sun-loungers are available to rent, and there's a children's playground and carousel, volleyball area, toilets and lockers, a lifeguard station and a little skateboarding park.
-You can go fishing on the rocks or, in summer, take a ride on the Ferris wheel (la Grand' Roue).
+You can go fishing on the rocks.
 There's also a paid-for private area.

 Avoid the Red Lion, if you're looking for an English pub.
 Just across the road from the Plage Bonneveine, it serves no English beers and offers only French satellite television (Canal Plus) - though, to be fair, it is very popular with locals.